-If you don't own your own fishing gear, one of our local outdoor shops can set you up with gear and a licence then off you go.
+If you don't own your own fishing gear, one of our local outdoor shops can set you up with gear and a license then off you go.
 Trout season is open from early September until Queens Birthday weekend.
-A Victorian Fishing Recreation licence is required and is actively controlled to ensure a healthy river system is sustained.
-Licences, fishing tackle, bait and gear can be purchased at the Bright Outdoor Shop phone 0357 551 818.
+A Victorian Fishing Recreation license is required and is actively controlled to ensure a healthy river system is sustained.
+Licenses, fishing tackle, bait and gear can be purchased at the Bright Outdoor Shop phone 0357 551 818.

 FAMILY FISHING FUN

 Want to ensure you don't come home empty handed all year around?
 Wish to take the whole family along for a fun day out?

 Of course if you want the Trout or Atlantic Salmon with less work, definite results and heaps of fun you can catch your own at the Mountain Fresh Trout & Salmon Farm, Stony Creek Road, Harrietville.
 Once you have caught your fish they will even clean it up and have it ready to take home to cook up on the BBQ.
 Even the little ones will enjoy dangling a line.
 There is no better thrill than catching a fish and bringing it home.
 Contact them on 0357 592 558 for more information.
 Opening hours at 10am-4pm 5 Days a week (Closed Tues/Wed).
 The farm is open daily during Public & School Holidays however closed in February.